nroi/cpcache/README.md

 ## Setting pacman cache to a tmpfs

 In case you want to avoid storing packages redundantly you can set the `CacheDir` in your pacman.conf to a [tmpfs](https://wiki.archlinux.org/index.php/tmpfs).
 This will clear the pacakge cache when shutting down.
+More information about these methods can be found [here](https://github.com/nroi/cpcache/pull/4#issuecomment-431595309).

+### Method 1

+Add `CacheDir = tmp/pacman/pkg` in `/etc/pacman.conf`.

+NOTE: This may produce warnings when the directory does not exist.

+### Method 2

+This will create a new tmpfs instead of using `/tmp`

 Add  this line to your `/etc/fstab` file:
 ```